 Verbena bonariensis blooms the first year from seed.
 The tall stems are topped with clusters of rosy-purple flowers that attract hummingbirds and butterflies.
 It's a host plant for the Common Buckeye butterfly.

 Nearly every garden design book I've read mentions Verbena bonariensis.
-It's a terrific companion plant for roses, ornamental grasses, and tall perennials like trumpet lilies.
+It's a terrific companion plant for roses, ornamental grasses, and tall perennials.

 Verbena bonariensis is hardy in zones 7-10, but it often overwinters in my zone 5 garden.
 Grow it as a self-sowing annual in colder regions.
 It's very vigorous and may be considered invasive in warm zones.
 Also known as Purple Top Vervain.
 Deer resistant.

 Sowing Verbena bonariensis Seeds:

 Sow indoors in late winter.
 Sow on the surface, then refrigerate for 5 weeks.
 Full sun to part shade.
 Slow to germinate.
 Spacing 12".